yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_non_root.md

 To remove the capability, run the following command:

 ```
 sudo setcap -r /opt/Axway-7.8/apigateway/platform/bin/vshell
 ```

 ## Restart API Gateway

-Start the gateway as the non-root user.
+Start API Gateway as the non-root user.
 For more information on starting API Gateway, see [Start and stop the API Gateway](/docs/apigtw_admin/manage_operations/#start-and-stop-the-api-gateway).